Financial aid is paid (disbursed) to students no sooner than the beginning of each term. When and how you receive your

 Enrolled Less than Full-Time?
 If you are not enrolled full-time by the end of drop/add, your aid will be adjusted and you will receive a revised award notice reflecting your level of enrollment.
-If you are enrolled less than full-time but at least half-time at disbursement, your aid (except Direct Loans) will be prorated.
+If you enroll less than full-time but at least half time, your aid may be reduced based on your enrollment level.

 If you have Direct Loans, complete your Direct Loan Master Promissory Note online at StudentLoans.gov.
 Your note remains valid for 10 years and you do not need to sign another one unless you have been out of school for one year or more.

 If you have a Perkins Loan, Health Professions Loan, or Nursing Loan, complete your MPN(s) using Wolverine Access.
 Health Professions and Nursing Loan recipients must also complete (on Wolverine Access) a Rights and Responsibilities Statement annually before disbursement.
 If you previously signed a Perkins Loan MPN, you do not need to sign another.

 - Entrance Counseling: First-time, first-year Direct Loan borrowers and Grad PLUS borrowers must complete loan entrance counseling at StudentLoans.gov.
 (Note: This is not the same as the Financial Awareness Counseling Tool on the same site.)
 For more information about your Direct Loan requirements, see the Completing Your Loan Requirements section of the Direct PLUS Loans page and/or the Direct Subsidized and Unsubsidized (Stafford) Loans page.

 - Academic holds on account: You must resolve these before your aid will be disbursed.

 Once you have completed the requirements above, you will receive your aid within two weeks.

 • GRANTS, SCHOLARSHIPS, AND LOANS

 Grants, scholarships, and loans are applied directly to your University student account to pay for tuition, fees, university housing, and other charges.
 Aid awarded for a specific term can only be used to pay for charges for that term and will only be disbursed to you during that term.
 (See Your Student Account and eBill for more information.)

 • WORK-STUDY FUNDS